derekaraujo/HarvestHerald/README.md

     * The number of days into the year (out of 365) that the payment was made, modulated by a sine or cosine function to cycle at day 1/day 365
     * The mean, standard deviation, and range of crop futures prices during a 30-day lookback window preceeding a subsidy payment
   * __Categorical:__ One-hot-encoded features constituted the bulk of the 600+ engineered features.
 These included, for example, 0s and 1s indicating the subsidy program type, the farm's state, and the farm's county.
   * __Binary:__ I added a single binary feature to indicate whether the "customer number" for the subsidy payment began with an "A" or with a "B".
-I'm still tracking down what this precisely indicates, but have a hunch that it has to do with the type of farm receiving the subsidy payment (e.g., agricultural conglomerate vs individual farm).
+I'm still tracking down what this precisely indicates, but suspect it relates to the type of farm receiving the subsidy payment (e.g., agricultural conglomerate vs individual farm).

 The regression model uses the binned mean, standard deviation, and range values as parameters.
-The idea is to provide the model with some sense of the distribution of values in each time bin, in the hope that this will provide enough signal to make a meaningful forecast of future time bins.
+The idea is to provide the model with some sense of the distribution of feature values in each time bin, in the hope that this will provide enough signal to make meaningful forecasts.

 # 4. Forecasting Models <a name="part4"></a>

-Being new to time stream forecasting, I made sure to consult several professional data scientists when selecting a time stream forecasting model.
+Being new to time stream forecasting, I made sure to consult several professional data scientists when selecting a  forecasting model.
 They fell broadly into two camps:

 __Camp 1: traditional statistical analysts.__